bamartin1618/FlappyBirdNeuroevolutionDataAnalysis/README.md

 To view the repository containing the code used to train the models, click <a href = 'https://github.com/bamartin1618/FlappyBirdNeuroevolutionDataAnalysis/tree/main/FlappyBirdAIProject'>here.</a>

-Part of a research project submitted to NCUR - "Effect of Fitness Function on Model Performance Using Neuroevolution in Flappy Bird" by Blake Martin and Dr. Rachel Besing.

 <p align = "center">
   <img width="268" alt="Screen Shot 2021-12-05 at 1 47 44 PM" src="https://user-images.githubusercontent.com/56556280/144786975-d8222723-82c9-4eb3-a216-74277afdaacd.png">
 </p>